nmarcetic/mainflux/ADOPTERS.md

 **The list of organizations/users that have publicly shared the usage of Mainflux:**

-**Note**: There are several other organizations/users that couldn't publicly share their usage details but are active project contributors and Mainflux Community members.
+**Note**: Several other organizations/users couldn't publicly share their usage details but are active project contributors and Mainflux Community members.

 ## Adopters list (alphabetical)

-**Note:** The list is maintained by the user themselves.
+**Note:** The list is maintained by the users themselves.
 If you find yourself on this list, and you think it's inappropriate.
 Please contact [project maintainers](https://github.com/mainflux/mainflux/blob/master/MAINTAINERS) and you will be permanently removed from the list.